kblomqvist/yasha/README.md

 Yasha supports [TOML](https://github.com/toml-lang/toml) and [YAML](http://www.yaml.org/start.html), but custom parsers are also possible (see below).

 If the variable file is not explicitly given, Yasha will look for it.
-For example, omitting the `-V variables.yaml` part, Yasha tries to find the file named similarly with the template, e.g. `template.yaml`.
-In case the variable file shouldn't be used in spite of its existence, use ``--no-variables`` option flag.
+For example, omitting the `-V variables.yaml` part, Yasha tries to find a file named similarly than the corresponding template, i.e. `template.yaml`.
+In case you want to omit the variable file in spite of its existence, use ``--no-variables`` option flag.

 ### Variable file sharing